-Motorists are seeing sharply lower prices at the pumps in New Jersey.
+Motorists have been seeing higher prices at the pump in New Jersey lately.